Lioryossef/cts-virtualization-workshop/13.snapshot-restore/README.md

 oc describe vmsnapshot mongodb-nationalparks-snap1 | grep true
 ```

 You can now start your VM back up.
 From the console go to **Actions** → **Start Virtual Machine** to power the VM on, and you will have likely noticed that the root disk has been automatically reattached.
-Once the VM is powered on and boots successfully, you can refresh `ParksMap` [http://parksmap-parksmap-project-namespace.apps.master.aelfassy.com](http://parksmap-%parksmap-project-namespace%.%cluster_subdomain%), again after a few minutes of boot-up time it should successfully load national parks locations from the backend service and start displaying them on the map again.

 That's it for taking VM snapshots and performing restores - we've created snapshots of our MongoDB database VM using both the OpenShift web console and CLI, and restored it after both deleting data files on the root disk and removing the underlying VM disk entirely.